Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Analysis of experimental data

-Given these observations, we can fit all the data with Eqs.~(\ref{eq:frank_nip}--\ref{eq:frank_h2},\ref{eq:alpha_t}) using minimal subsets of fitting parameters, guided by the kinetic features described above.
-For Type A supraparticles, all the curves in Fig.~\ref{fig:logs}a are fitted with the same values for $k_A$, $k_B$, $\alpha_s$, $\alpha_l$ and by solely varying $k_{AB}$ (see Fig.~S1 in the Supplementary Material).
 Indeed, the collapse of the reaction rate curves at long times (Fig.\ref{fig:logs}a) suggests that $k_A$ ($\Hy$-mediated hydrogenation rate) and $\alpha_l$ ($\Hy$ transport rate in non-bubbling regime) are the same for all curves, and the fact that all curves collapse onto a master curve after the same characteristic time suggests that $k_B$ (hydrolysis rate) and $\alpha_s$ ($\Hy$ transport rate in bubbling regime) are the same as well.
 While other sets of parameters (with different values of $k_A$, $k_B$, $\alpha_s$, $\alpha_l$ for each curve) can also reproduce the data, the observed collapse is unlikely to be coincidental, making a shared set of parameters the most natural explanation.
-Interestingly, it is possible to fit the data for supraparticles of Type B (non-bubbling), using the same set of shared parameters ($k_A$, $k_B$ and $\alpha_l$) as for Type A supraparticles; however, these fits are not unique because no clear regime change is observed, making multiple mechanisms compatible with the data (see Fig.~S2 in the Supplementary Material).
-For Type C supraparticles, the collapse of the reaction curves in the initial stage (Fig.~\ref{fig:logs}e) suggests similar activity with respect to 4-NiP hydrogenation, while different bubbling times suggest different rates of borohydride hydrolysis.
-Accordingly, it is possible to fit these curves with the same $k_{AB}$, $k_A$, $\alpha_s$, $\alpha_l$ but different $k_B$ and $t_{bub}$.
-The fits are provided as solid curves in (Fig.~\ref{fig:logs}a--f), with the right panels showing finite-difference derivatives of the fits on the experimental time grid.
-We can see that all the fits are in excellent agreement with the data.
+Interestingly, it is possible to fit the data for supraparticles of Type B (non-bubbling), using the same set of shared parameters ($k_A$, $k_B$ and $\alpha_l$) as for Type A supraparticles; however, these fits are not unique because no clear regime change is observed, making multiple mechanisms compatible with the data (see Fig.~S1 in the Supplementary Material).